areeshamaryam/AI-Resume-Reviewer/README.md

 ## Support

-If you found this project helpful, consider giving it a ⭐ on contacts provided at profile!
+If you found this project helpful, consider giving it a ⭐ on contacts provided on profile!